MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 3. On the **Licenses** page, the **Subscriptions** tab is displayed by default.
 In the list of subscriptions, note the **Enterprise Mobility + Security E5** and **Microsoft 365 E5** subscriptions don't have any available licenses.
 Your lab tenant provides 20 licenses for each subscription, but all 40 licenses have been assigned.
 Since you must assign Holly both an **Enterprise Mobility + Security E5** license and a **Microsoft 365 E5** license, you must first unassign the licenses from an existing user account to make them available for Holly.

 4. In the **Microsoft 365 admin center** navigation pane, select **Users** and then select **Active users**.
-In the **Active users** list, you will see the list of existing user accounts that were created for you by your lab hosting provider.
-You plan to unassign the **Enterprise Mobility + Security E5** and **Microsoft 365 E5** licenses from Christie Cline's account so that you can reassign them to Holly Dickson's new account.
+In the **Active users** list, you will see the list of existing user accounts that were created by your lab hosting provider.
+Since Christie Cline will be moving to a new role in the company and will no longer be part of the Microsoft 365 pilot project, you will unassign the **Enterprise Mobility + Security E5** and **Microsoft 365 E5** licenses from her account so that you can reassign them to Holly Dickson's new account.

 5. On the **Active users** page, in the list of users, select **Christie Cline**.

 6. In the **Christie Cline** pane that appears, select the **Licenses and apps** tab.
 Under **Licenses (2)**, select the **Enterprise Mobility + Security E5** and **Microsoft 365 E5** check boxes to clear them, and then select **Save Changes**.
-Close the **Christie Cline** pane.
-The licenses that were previously assigned to Christie are now available for another user.
+Once the changes are saved, close the **Christie Cline** pane.

-7. In this task, you are still logged in as the MOD Administrator, and as such, you must create a user account for Holly Dickson, who is Adatum's new Microsoft 365 Administrator.
-In doing so, you will assign Holly the Microsoft 365 role of Global Administrator, which gives Holly global access to most management features and data across Microsoft online services.
+7. You're now ready to create a user account for Holly Dickson, who is Adatum's new Microsoft 365 Administrator.
+In doing so, you will assign Holly the Microsoft 365 Global Administrator role, which gives Holly global access to most management features and data across Microsoft online services.
 You will also assign Holly the two licenses that you just unassigned from Christie Cline. <br/>

 	In the **Active Users** window, select the **Add a user** option that appears on the menu bar above the list of active users.
+This starts the **Add a user** wizard.

-8. In the **Set up the basics** window, enter the following information:
+8. In the **Set up the basics** page of the **Add a user** wizard, enter the following information:

 	- First name: **Holly**